 Lately, the political situation is a little messy in Venezuela.
 Political clashes between the USA and Venezuela makes things harder and harder for the people of this unique country.
 If you’re planning to visit the city, plan it very carefully.

-Please share experineces about Caracas! ¡Que Viva el Libertador!
+If you have ever visited Venezuela please share your experiences about Caracas! ¡Que Viva el Libertador!